NHS-SCW-Web-Apps-Team/nhsuk-validator/README.md

 ### Initial setup

-Firstly ensure that the script is includiing in the page:
+Firstly ensure that the script is including in the page:
 `  <script src="/js/nhs-validator.js"></script> `

 Ensure that on the page to be validated, the fields are all within a `<form method="post"></form>` block.